-The goal with a show post is to explain what the show is about.
-The data in the show will be used to generate the show score.
-In order to make that easier, we broke things up into sections.
+The goal of a show post is to explain what the show is about and provide information about its queer content.
+The data in the show will be used to generate the show score and it is fed to the site’s Alexa Skill.

 Title (Add show)

 Please use the official title of the show.
 For example, CSI: Crime Scene Investigation and not CSI.
-This means, yes, if they call it Venice: The Series so do we.
 If two shows have the same name, indicate the least popular (or the second one) with a parenthetical.
 The American version of 24 is simply called that, but the Indian version is called 24 (Indian).